harishsg99/OpenThreatDetection/README.md

 # Features in our v0.1 beta release
 1. Email and phone risk or threat analysis
 2. phishing detection
 3. Spamming detection
 4. slack Integration
+5. Low level Encryption(This Feature will be using Industry Standard Encryption such as AES 256)
-5. basic API Documentation
+6. basic API Documentation

 # Frontend Team
 Frontend Team will be building Frontend components of this project such as Dashboard, Analytics page etc